arriqaaq/art/README.md

 art
 ====
 A simple implementation of Adaptive Radix Tree (ART) in Go.
-Created for use in personal projects.
+Created for use in personal projects like [FlashDB](https://github.com/arriqaaq/flashdb).

 About
 =====